Changelog

 Added

-• Comprehensive RST documentation using Sphinx
+• RST documentation using Sphinx

 • Full API reference documentation